deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

   singularity_containers_dir: None
   login:
     username: "userA"
-    host: "10.0.2.193"
+    host: "IP"
     port: 22
-    knownhosts_file: "/home/weskit/weskit_config_adapted/known_hosts"
+    knownhosts_file: "/home/weskit/weskit_config/known_hosts"
-    keyfile: "/home/weskit/weskit_config_adapted/user_accounts.txt"
+    keyfile: "/home/weskit/weskit_config/user_accounts.txt"
     keyfile_passphrase: ""
     keepalive_interval: "30s"
     keepalive_count_max: 5
 ```

 The given executor configuration defines the remote data and workflow directory on the remote side.
-Setting singularity_containers_dir to None tells the cluster that the workflow engine (Snakemake, Nextflow) is executed via the e.g. conda environment and not via singularity and the corresponding container.
+Setting `singularity_containers_dir` to `None` tells the cluster that the workflow engine (Snakemake, Nextflow) is executed via the e.g. conda environment and not via singularity and the corresponding container.

 Within the login section user and host are provided.
-Keyfile indicates the path to the database(.txt) that hosts information on the user and a path to the private_key.
+Keyfile indicates the path to the database (.txt) that hosts information on the user and a path to the private_key.
 During the deployment only userA is able to submit job.
-Loging into the GUI, via LS Login or any other OAuth2 suporting Identity provider, the current user is overwritten by the newly authenticated one.
+Loging into the GUI, via LS Login or any other OAuth2 suporting Identity provider, the current user is overwritten by the newly authenticated one once a request is submitted.

 Furthermore, the admin needs to ensure that all required parameters workflow engine parameters are set. e.g. if a snakemake workflow needs conda environment for the whole workflow or individual tasks some paramters needs activation/configuration.